-Abdul Baset Mohammed Qassem Odeh, 25, from the steadfast city of Tulkarm ... was able to penetrate all Zionist security lines to arrive at Barak Hotel at 7.25 PM on Wednesday $13^{\text{th}}$ Muharram 1423H - 27/3/2002AD in the city of Um Khaled called Netanya established on our occupied lands in 1948.
-He blasted his pure body amidst a gathering of Jewish settlers who usurped our cities and villages.
+Abdul Baset Mohammed Qassem Odeh, 25, from the steadfast city of Tulkarm ... was able to penetrate all Zionist security lines to arrive at Barak Hotel at 7.25 PM on Wednesday 13^{th} Muharram 1423H - 27/3/2002AD in the city of Um Khaled called Netanya established on our occupied lands in 1948.
+He blasted his pure body amidst a gathering of Jewish settlers who usurped our cities and villages.5 what the Zionist entity and its ally America call 'innocent civilians' are called in our Brigades and our Palestinian people's lexicon settlers and usurpers of our lands.
+They will only receive death and displacement and if they wish to save their lives they have to pack up and leave before they regret it ...